Amazon.com: Greedfall: The Dying World ...

 All 12 Starting Profiles Explained

-According to the Neoseeker Starting Character Skills & Attributes Guide, each profile shares one of three Skill Tree paths (Protection, Destruction, or Charity) combined with a weapon or magic discipline.
-Here is every option broken down.
+Each profile combines one of three Skill Tree paths (Protection, Destruction, or Charity) with a weapon or magic specialization.
+Here's the full roster.

 Protector

-The Protector is a melee tank built around drawing enemy attention.
-Taunt pulls aggression away from vulnerable party members early, which is especially useful before you have access to a dedicated tank companion.
-Primary attribute focus is Endurance, with secondary emphasis on Agility and Strength.
+The Protector functions as a melee tank designed to control enemy attention.
+Taunt redirects aggression from fragile teammates early on, which matters before you recruit a dedicated tank companion.
+Primary focus is Endurance, supported by Agility and Strength.

 • Skill Trees: Paths of Protection, Weapons of War